 I find few things in the world more satisfying than waking up and feeling refreshed following a good night’s sleep.
 I feel like I can take on the world and meet any task head-on.
 In contrast, when I wake up feeling tired, eyes aching, I wonder if I’ll even make it through the day.
 Little things can seem like major obstacles and my mind sits in a pool of negativity.

-Like nearly 50% of people in Canada (and numbers are similar in the United States), I have challenges getting a good night’s sleep from time to time.
+Like nearly 50% of people in Canada, I have challenges getting a good night’s sleep from time to time.
 I can easily fall asleep but will find myself waking up in the middle of the night; my heart racing and anxious thoughts running through my head (a friend of mine calls this the committee meeting in your head).
 I lie in bed wishing to go back to sleep knowing that I won’t be as productive, or as cheerful as I usually am.
 This may be because I’m anxious about a deadline coming up, or maybe a problem I’m working on and can’t get it out of my head.

 Sleep is a vital part of our lives yet I feel that many of us abuse it and take it for advantage.
 We think it will always be there because if our body is tired, well of course we’ll be able to sleep.
 But that’s not necessarily the case.
 Sometimes when we’re overtired from stress or anxiety, it becomes harder to sleep.